-In addition to these Project features, the following measures would further reduce potential spill impacts.
+In addition to these Applicant-proposed spill prevention and containment measures, the following measures would further reduce potential spill impacts.

-- WR-3a The proposed well cellar shall be lined with an impermeable membrane to prevent oil-based substances from seeping into groundwater supplies.
-All drilling muds storage shall be contained within Baker-type enclosed tanks, which shall be sized to accommodate high intensity rainfall events without overtopping. - WR-3b An 18-inch berm shall be placed around the entire drilling rig to capture any spilled fluids. - WR-3c Personnel at the site shall be trained in equipment use and containment and cleanup of an oil spill.
+- WR-3a The proposed well cellar shall be lined with an impermeable membrane to prevent groundwater from flowing into the cellar and to prevent oil-based substances from seeping into groundwater supplies.
+All drilling muds storage shall be contained within Baker-type enclosed tanks. - WR-3b An 18-inch berm shall be placed around the entire drilling rig to capture any spilled fluids. - WR-3c Personnel at the site shall be trained in equipment use and containment and cleanup of an oil spill.
 Dry cleanup methods, such as absorbents, shall be used on paved and impermeable surfaces.
 Spills in dirt areas shall be immediately contained with an earthen dike and the contaminated soil shall be dug up and discarded in accordance with local and state regulations. - WR-3d Oil spills shall be contained and cleaned according to measures outlined in the California Stormwater Quality Association Best Management Practice Handbook. - WR-3e An approved response manual and Oil Spill Contingency Plan shall be implemented to outline response actions in the event of a spill, including a spill response trailer, equipment, and personnel training.
-The plan shall be completed prior to the Drilling and Testing phase.
-Spill cleanup shall be completed under the oversight of the lead regulatory agency, with respect to oil spills, as identified in the Oil Spill Contingency Plan.